 A lot of these conversations happened over quite a few drinks and while it was something we thought about a lot, nothing ever materialised out of those conversations.

 Cut to 2020, again over a few drinks, COVID-19 decides to ruin the year for most of us, and David is back in Singapore.
 He is based in Australia, while I am based in Singapore.

-We are out having drinks, and –lo-and-behold– there are talks about lockdown and everyone is worried.
-Going out and hanging around in crowds is discouraged and we look for alternative ways to catch-up as friends.
+We are out having drinks, and –lo-and-behold– there are talks about the lockdown and everyone is worried.
+Going out and hanging around in crowds is discouraged and we look for alternative ways to catch up as friends.

 “Why don’t we start a podcast?”